techcats/qbotio-resources/README.md

 8. ```(qbotio) $ deactivate```
 9. ```$ workon qbotio```

 You should now be at the root directory of 'qbotio-resources/'.
-Calling ```$ workon qbotio``` should now automatically direct to the your sources directory.
+Calling ```$ workon qbotio-resources``` should now automatically direct to the your sources directory.

 > A tip for step 3 & 4 (Linux & Mac): Similiar to ```python3```, ```pip3``` is the python 3.x's equivalent. virtualenvwrapper.sh may require the correct python version in your "VIRTUALENVWRAPPER_PYTHON" environment variable.